Skip to main content

 To fully appreciate the gut’s role in male hormonal health, we must examine the body’s primary hormonal control system ∞ the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This elegant feedback loop is the central command structure for male reproductive function.
 The hypothalamus in the brain releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH).

 LH then travels through the bloodstream to the testes, where it stimulates the Leydig cells to produce testosterone.
-When are sufficient, they send a negative feedback signal back to the hypothalamus and pituitary, reducing GnRH and LH secretion to maintain balance.
+When testosterone levels are sufficient, they send a negative feedback signal back to the hypothalamus and pituitary, reducing GnRH and LH secretion to maintain balance.
 The gut microbiome has the ability to modulate this axis at several points.

 Chronic inflammation originating from the gut can disrupt the signaling between the brain and the testes.
 Inflammatory messengers, called cytokines, can suppress the release of GnRH from the hypothalamus, effectively turning down the initial command for testosterone production.